 Assign a color to represent specific techniques or traits that students have been taught and encouraged to apply to their writing.
 Invite students to closely read through their pieces and highlight evidence that reflects use of that technique or trait.
 Once students have finished highlighting, ask them to jot down revision ideas on a sticky note.
-Encourage discussion on what students noticed and their ideas for revision.
-The more opportunities students have to learn from others, the more they can envision possibilities in their own writing. (from Close Writing: Developing Purposeful Writers in Grades 2-6, by Paula Bourque)
+Encourage discussion between peers about what students notices and include ideas for revision.
+The more opportunities students have to learn from other, the more then can envision possibilities in their own writing.
+Encourage students to read their work multiple times with a different focus each time.
+For example, the first they read for revision they can pay attention to capitalization and punctuation.
+The next time they may look for misspellings.
+The third time they may look for how they used language figuratively or how they varied sentence structures throughout their writing.